Achaea (ancient region): Name

 Both Herodotus and Pausanias recount the legend that the Achaean tribe was forced out of their lands in the Argolis by the Dorians, during the legendary Dorian invasion of the Peloponnese.
 Consequently, the Achaeans forced the Aegialians (now known as the Ionians) out of their land.
 The Ionians took temporary refuge in Athens, and Aegialus became known as Achaea.
 It was supposedly for this reason that the region known as Achaea in Classical Greece did not correspond to Homeric references.

 Under the Romans, Achaea was a province covering much of central and southern Greece.
 This is the Achaea referenced in the New Testament (e.g., Acts 18:12 and 19:21; Romans 15:26 and 16:5).
 However, Pausanias, writing in the 2nd century AD, devotes one of the books of Description of Greece to the ancient region of Achaea, showing that the name, locally at least, still preserved the use from the Classical period.
 The name, Achaea, was later used in the crusader state, the Principality of Achaea (1205-1432), which comprised the whole Peloponnese, thus more closely following Roman use.
 The modern Greek prefecture of Achaea is largely based on the ancient region.

 Proto-History

 Dolmens and cromlechs have been found in the ancient area of Achaea dating back to the Neolithic period.
 Flint axes and blades fabricated from materials such as quartz or obsidian have been found in megalithic chamber tombs from this ancient region.
 Among other finds, alabaster pottery sherds have been discovered during excavations at Antheia in Achaia and dated to the thirteenth century BC.

 History

-Ancient regions of Peloponnese (southern mainland Greece).

 Map showing the position of Achaea in Peloponnesus.